greearb/lanforge-scripts/py-json/README.md

 to learn more about how to operate your LANforge client.

 ## Getting Started ##
+The first step is to run update_deps.py which is located in py-scripts.
+This command will install all dependencies necessary for lanforge-scripts on your system.

 New automation tests and JSON client scripts should go in `../py-scripts`.
 This directory is intended for utility and library scripts.
 To use this module, make sure your include path captures this module by adding it to your `sys.path`.
 We recommend your scripts in `../py-scripts`